Coming Things

 39 North

 Another improvement project with the potential to perk up yet another central locale.
 Creve Coeur in West County, right around main arteries Lindbergh and Olive, already plays host to several area plant science industry groups.
 In hopes of making the area even more attractive to ag-biz types, a major rebuild and update attempt is in the works.
-We've already seen new apartment housing sprouting up all around (and not just here), along with a significant redesign to the Linbergh at Olive interchange and other area updates, but the look ahead to new trails, restaurants and entertainment, with perhaps even another new microbrewery, stands to benefit locals in many ways as well.
+We've already seen new apartment housing and retail sprouting up all around (and not just here), along with a significant redesign to the Linbergh at Olive interchange and other area updates, but the look ahead to new trails, restaurants and entertainment, with perhaps even another new microbrewery, stands to benefit locals in many ways as well.

 Midtown Redevelopment